redpanda-data/connect/docs/README.md

   - Maximising CPU Utilisation
 - [Message Batching](./batching.md) explains how multiple part messages and message batching works within Benthos.
+- [Error Handling](./error_handling.md) explains how you can handle errors from processor steps in order to recover or reroute the data.
 - [Making Configuration Easier](./configuration.md) explains some of the tools provided by Benthos that help make writing configs easier.
 - [Config Interpolation](./config_interpolation.md) explains how to incorporate